pete2786/pete2786.github.io/_posts/2015-07-12-facebook-profile-pic.md

 <img src="http://graph.facebook.com/:your_id/picture/"></img>
 {% endhighlight %}

-To find your your Facebook id, use the [Facebok API Explorer](https://developers.facebook.com/tools/explorer) to hit the `/me` endpoint.
+To find your your Facebook id, use the [Facebook API Explorer](https://developers.facebook.com/tools/explorer) to hit the `/me` endpoint.
 You will get back something that looks like this:

 {% highlight json %}
 {